sbleon/kouler/README.markdown

 - a damped player sprite
 - collision detection
+- proper elastic collisions
+- a stupid chasing algorithm

 The next steps will be:

-- enemies that actually move
+- smarter enemies
-- proper elastic collisions
+- preventing balls from overlapping each other